daniel-medina/quizar/README.md

 Quizzar was made to help french students work for their final exams; and an english version is not planned as of today.

-As the software is using under a GLPv3 license, you are free to translate it as long as you respect the agreements of the license.
+As the software is under a GLPv3 license, you are free to translate it as long as you respect the agreements of the license.

+## How was Quizzar created ?

+The software is developed using Node.JS, Vue.JS, Electron, SASS, Bootstrap, packages along with their dependencies are viewable on the package.json file.

+It was tested, therefore considered stable on the following operating systems :

+* Windows 7+
+* GNU/Linux

 # Contact